RELATED CHAPTERS

 • the wider community including neighbours or other residents of the area or care home.

-3. Involving the Adult
+4.1 Involving the adult

 • adults feel more in control;